Distributed formation maneuver control by manipulating the complex Laplacian: Agents' dynamics and shape stabilization

 These conditions can be satisfied if and only if the graph $\mathcal{G}$ is \emph{2-rooted}, i.e., if there exists a subset of two nodes, from which every other node is \emph{2-reachable} \cite{lin2014distributed}.
 A node $v\in\mathcal{V}$ is \emph{2-reachable} from a non-singleton set $\mathcal{U}$ of nodes if there exists a path from a node in $\mathcal{U}$ to $v$ after removing any one node except node $v$.

 The complex Laplacian, with its weights satisfying the constrains (\ref{eq: wcomcon}), has two zero eigenvalues with eigenvectors $\mathbf{1}_n$ and $p^*$ respectively.
 Therefore, if the rest of eigenvalues of $KL$ are in the right half plane, then $p(t)$ in (\ref{eq: comcom}) converges to the kernel of the complex $L$, i.e., $p(t) \to \mathcal{S}$ as $t\to\infty$.
-More specifically, the configuration $p(t)$ converges to a point in $\mathcal{S}$, i.e., the formation will be stopped eventually, where $c_1$ and $c_2$ in (\ref{eq: dshape}) will be determined by the initial condition $p(0)$.
+In fact, the configuration $p(t)$ converges to a point in $\mathcal{S}$, i.e., the formation stops eventually.